Idam-Bali-Haryono/Machine-Learning-Project-1/README.md

 ![header](https://github.com/Idam-Bali-Haryono/Machine-Learning-Project-1/assets/115137963/6bd6a07d-5318-4b46-9a1f-e09d0aacd284) <img width="622" alt="logo" src="https://github.com/Idam-Bali-Haryono/Machine-Learning-Project-1/assets/115137963/dc533d1e-57a5-4e49-879c-7782efc1caa6"> ![catbooost](https://github.com/Idam-Bali-Haryono/Machine-Learning-Project-1/assets/115137963/0d6b7a07-064e-41fb-88db-81a706d44763)

+## Sumarry
+This project showcases Upgini's ability to enhance machine learning-based sales forecasting, yielding a notable **7.5%** improvement in model accuracy, thereby demonstrating its potential impact in streamlining predictive processes.

 ## Introduction

+Before diving into the details of Upgini, it's essential to understand that machine learning, a branch of artificial intelligence, involves teaching computers to learn from data and make predictions or decisions without being explicitly programmed.
+Python, a popular programming language known for its simplicity and versatility, serves as the backbone for many machine learning projects, providing powerful libraries and tools for data analysis and model development.

-**Upgini**, currently in its beta stage, introduces a powerful Python library and an intelligent data search engine tailored for elevating **machine learning** pipelines.
-This platform seamlessly integrates relevant features from diverse data sources, categorizing them into public, community-shared, and premium providers.
-Employing advanced techniques such as Large Language Models' data augmentation, RNNs, and GraphNN, Upgini ensures automated feature generation that transcends mere correlation, significantly improving machine learning model accuracy.
-With dynamic search key augmentation, accurate metric calculations, and a focus on addressing stability concerns in external data dependencies, Upgini empowers users to efficiently enrich and stabilize machine learning models.
+Upgini, currently in its beta stage, offers a powerful tool for improving machine learning pipelines.
+It includes a Python library and a smart data search engine designed to make the process easier.
+The platform brings together data from different sources, including public, community-shared, and premium providers, to help users find what they need.
+It uses advanced techniques like Large Language Models' data augmentation, RNNs, and GraphNN to generate features automatically, improving the accuracy of machine learning models.

-Leveraging Upgini's innovative capabilities becomes particularly impactful in enhancing sales prediction models.
-The platform's automated feature discovery and search key augmentation, including elements like postal codes, offer a comprehensive enrichment of the sales model with accuracy-proven features.
-The ability to calculate accurate metrics provides a quantifiable assessment of the impact of external features on the performance of machine learning models.
-In our ongoing project, we rigorously evaluate Upgini's influence on improving machine learning model accuracy.
-Through systematic testing and leveraging Upgini's unique features, including automated feature generation, we anticipate witnessing substantial enhancements in accuracy metrics and uplifts. **This project not only serves as a testament to Upgini's potential but strategically positions us to harness its capabilities for ongoing improvements in our machine learning-based sales forecasting processes.**
+One of Upgini's strengths is its ability to enhance sales prediction models.
+By automatically discovering features and adding details like postal codes, it enriches the sales model with proven accuracy.
+It also calculates metrics accurately, giving users a clear understanding of how external features affect model performance.
+Our ongoing project aims to test Upgini thoroughly and see how it improves model accuracy.
+By leveraging its unique features, including automated feature generation, we expect to see significant improvements. **This project not only shows Upgini's potential but also sets us up to use it for future enhancements in our sales forecasting processes.**

 ## Work Flow
-#### Data
+### Data
 The dataset provided spans a duration of 5 years and comprises sales data for 50 distinct items across 10 different stores.
 Each record in the dataset represents a unique combination of an item and a store, capturing the historical sales information over the specified time period.
 The dataset includes various features such as the item identifier, store identifier, and corresponding sales figures. [access the data](https://www.kaggle.com/competitions/demand-forecasting-kernels-only/overview)
 ![dataset](https://github.com/Idam-Bali-Haryono/Machine-Learning-Project-1/assets/115137963/d2585005-4f74-44ec-9e67-8afbfe411fb8)
 ![dataset2](https://github.com/Idam-Bali-Haryono/Machine-Learning-Project-1/assets/115137963/8082e256-59a9-426e-bb6c-6b39db302334)

-#### Data Preparation
+### Data Preparation
 ```python

 df_sample = df.sample(n=9_000, random_state=0)